Command-line Options

 Search options

-These options change the types of transformations that Herbie uses to find candidate programs.
+These options enable or disable transformations that Herbie uses to find candidate programs.
 We recommend sticking to the defaults.

 Each option can be turned off with the -o or --disable command-line flag and on with +o or --enable.
 Turning an option off typically results in less-accurate results, while turning a option on typically results in more confusing output expressions.